martinfm/Butterfly/README.md

  Other variables that you can optionally set are:
   * _kBUTTERFLY_COLORS_: changes the butterfly color, also an array: one value for each butterfly;
   * _kFULL_SCREEN_: whether to enable full screen mode;
-  * _kSHOW_BUTTERFLIES_: whether you want to show and be able to manipulate the butterflies on the screen.
-Set this value to false if you prefer to control your synths via MIDI/OSC/etc. and want to use Butterfly only for the visualization part.